Center for Computing Research

 Jim holds B.S. and M.S. degrees in Mechanical Engineering from the University of Illinois at Urbana-Champaign, and a Ph.D. in Mechanical Engineering from Stanford University.
 His prior experience includes two years as Senior Engineer at Object Reservoir, Inc., in Austin, TX, and three years as Senior Structures Engineer at Planning Research Corporation in Hampton, VA (contracting to NASA Langley Research Center).

 From 2010-2014, Jim served on the Executive Council of the U.S. Association for Computational Mechanics (USACM).
-He currently serves as Chair of the USACM Technical Thrust Area on Uncertainty Quantification and Probabilistic Analysis.
+From 2015-2020, he served as Chair of the USACM Technical Thrust Area on Uncertainty Quantification and Probabilistic Analysis.